California State Park + 42 Develop App Together

 Folks who want to support the Wilderness Patrol Volunteer program at Rancho del Oso can donate to www.randodeloso.org.
 Potential volunteers can contact Jeremy Lin directly at Jeremy.Lin@parks.ca.gov.
 Wilderness Patrol volunteers are trained in basic trail maintenance, natural resources interpretation, State Parks rules and regulations and restoration efforts within Santa Cruz District State Parks.

-Note: Group photos were taken by Elise Fleishman, California State Parks
+Note: Group photos taken by Elise Fleishman, California State Parks